mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 Methods for calculating the absorption corrections (and also the multiple scattering)  generally fall into these categories:

-1) Analytical solutions, based on the Boltzmann transport equation.
-Numerical integration is required for most shapes.
+1) Analytical solutions.
+For some simple situations it is possible to do an exact, analytical integration to produce a formula for the absorption correction based on parameters of the sample

+* Very fast.
+* Results are often stored in look up tables.
+* Use often involves interpolating between tabulated results.
+* Implemented in Mantid

+2) Numerical integration

-* Generally provides quicker solutions.
+* Generally provides quicker solutions than Monte Carlo methods.
 * Some assumptions are included: sample geometries and the scattering processes.
 * Less flexible than the Monte Carlo integration or ray-tracing for tackling different problems.
 * Implemented in Mantid

-2) Monte Carlo integration
+3) Monte Carlo integration

 * Generally a more computationally demanding calculation and slower to solution.
 Monte Carlo is used for the numerical integration technique.
 * Relaxation of most assumptions needed by analytical solutions.
 * More flexible than the analytical techniques for shapes, beam profiles, and mixed number of scattering processes.
 * Implemented in Mantid

-3) Monte Carlo ray tracing
+4) Monte Carlo ray tracing

 * Most general solution in that it is a virtual neutron experiment with all neutron histories kept.
 Slowest to solution.
 * Relatively no assumptions needed.
 Can simulate mixed numbers of scattering, complex scattering processes (ie scattering sample to sample environment back to sample then to detector), moderator and guides included.
 * Most flexible but mainly a tool for designing new instruments than for calculating sample corrections.
 * Typically calculated in another program specific to ray tracing and then imported into Mantid.

-The analytical method generally provides a quicker solution, but at the expense of having to make assumptions about sample geometries and scattering processes that make them less flexible than the Monte Carlo techniques (integration and ray-tracing).
+The analytical and numerical integration methods generally provide a quicker solution, but at the expense of having to make assumptions about sample geometries and scattering processes that make them less flexible than the Monte Carlo techniques (integration and ray-tracing).
-However, in many cases analytical solutions are satisfactory and allow much more efficient analysis of results.
+However, in many cases analytical and numerical integration solutions are satisfactory and allow much more efficient analysis of results.

 .. _Absorption Corrections: